jnields/febs/ReadMe.md

 #### Example configuration output
 Given the above example, FEBS will generate two bundles at the following paths:

-    ./target/classes/dist/details.1234.js
+    ./target/classes/dist/<packageName>/details.1234.js
-    ./target/classes/dist/detail-reviews.1234.js
+    ./target/classes/dist/<packageName>/detail-reviews.1234.js

-- `details.1234.js` will only contain Javascript contained in entry.js (including its dependencies)
+- `details.1234.js` will only contain JavaScript contained in entry.js (including its dependencies)

-- `details-reviews.1234.js` will be bundle reviews.js and write-review.js files into one bundle
+- `details-reviews.1234.js` will bundle reviews.js and write-review.js files into one bundle

 If you'd like to further configure FEBS, you can look at the [webpack overrides](#webpack-overrides)